Last updated May 17, 2023

 so that we’ll understand its purpose in the future:

-$ heroku addons:attach important-redis --app important-tasker --as BROKER Attaching important-redis as BROKER to important-tasker... done Setting BROKER vars and restarting important-tasker... done, v3
+$ heroku addons:attach important-redis --app example-tasker --as BROKER Attaching important-redis as BROKER to example-tasker... done Setting BROKER vars and restarting example-tasker... done, v3

 Alias names must be unique on any one application but it’s perfectly fine to use the same alias on two different applications.